darkwebber/LiquidCrystal_I2C_Snake_ESP32/README.md

 - [x]  ~~Add a restart option after game over.~~
 - [x]  ~~Store and display high scores persistently on the device.~~

-## Video Demo (Old)
+## Video Demo
-> Demo for current version is yet to be updated.

 Curious to see it in action before you build?
-Check out this demo: [Snake On 16x2 LCD with ESP32 Dev Kit](https://youtu.be/9WMm03ATzCo?feature=shared)
+Check out this demo: [Snake On 16x2 LCD with ESP32 Dev Kit](https://youtu.be/IDjFa7bcI9M?feature=shared)

 ## Contributing
 Fork this repository and submit pull requests for enhancements or bug fixes!